 1. The Body Shop Tea Tree Skin Clearing Clay Face Mask

 If you’ve already heard about the natural glow benefits of tea tree mask, bravo!
 If not, note that this clay mask is infused with this results-driven essential oil to kill acne-causing bacteria, unclog pores, and reduce pimples, whiteheads, blackheads, and other impurities.
-Consider this a must-have because it’s not only travel friendly, it leaves your skin feeling moist while decreasing blackheads over time.
+Consider this a must-have because it’s not only travel-friendly, it leaves your skin feeling moist while decreasing blackheads over time.
+Click the above image to get this.

 2. Aztec Secret Indian Healing Clay